dokku/dokku/docs/networking/proxy-management.md

   - triggers: `proxy-disable`
 - `proxy:enable`: Enables the proxy configuration for an app.
   - triggers: `proxy-enable`
-- `proxy:ports-add`: Adds one or more port mappings to an app
+- `ports:add`: Adds one or more port mappings to an app
   - triggers: `post-proxy-ports-update`
-- `proxy:ports-clear`: Clears out all port mappings for an app.
+- `ports:clear`: Clears out all port mappings for an app.
   - triggers: `post-proxy-ports-update`
-- `proxy:ports-remove`: Removes one or more port mappings from an app.
+- `ports:remove`: Removes one or more port mappings from an app.
   - triggers: `post-proxy-ports-update`
-- `proxy:ports-set`: Sets all port mappings for an app.
+- `ports:set`: Sets all port mappings for an app.
   - triggers: `post-proxy-ports-update`

 Proxy implementations may decide to omit some functionality here, or use plugin triggers to supplement config with information from other plugins.